 Eventually you should see another sign across the narrow valley, and that’s where you want to go.
 Take the sharp turn along the trail there, and keep walking forward up the uphill path.
 You should now be heading in a northeast direction.

 From here, the views in either direction are excellent.
 Looking back, you’ll see the little church at the end of the ridge, while looking ahead reveals the clear outline of the canyon.
-Keep walking east and before long, Akner Village should come into view in the distance.
+Keep walking east and before long, Akner Village should come into view.

 Just before the entrance to the village, the trail will make a sharp right turn immediately followed by a sharp left.
 But you’ll know you’re in the right place thanks to a conveniently-placed trail marker.